Tuesday 28 August 2018

 4 salmon fillet

-1 pot of creme fraiche
+1 container of creme fraiche

 6-7 boiled potatoes